Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/solidigm_d7-p5520_fw_update/guide.en-gb.md

 #### Step 3 - Update the firmware

-The tool only detects Solidigm D7-P5520 NVMe devices and start the flash if the firmware is not up to date:
+The tool only detects Solidigm D7-P5520 NVMe devices and starts the flash if the firmware is not up to date:

 ```bash
 ./sofu_2.1_x64
 ```

-/// details | Example result on a server with 3 Solidigm drives to update:
+/// details | **Example result on a server with 3 Solidigm drives to update**

 ```bash
 root@labo:~# ./sofu_2.1_x64